Read all the instructions right the way through before you start: from the introduction right through to “digit sequences”.

 cd ~/Documents/sp/data

-This year (2023-24), the data collection step is OPTIONAL, to reduce workload.
+This year (2024-25), the data collection step is OPTIONAL to reduce workload.
 But you still need to understand how the data are created, and you will need to describe this in your report, so make sure you understand how you would collect data.
 You may want to create your own test set for certain experiments, so will need to come back to this later if you decide to do that.
+Note, you won’t get more marks for simply recording and labelling the data.
+Instead think about how you can use any new recordings to extend and deepen your experiments and analysis.

 You need data to train the HMMs, and some test data to measure the performance.
 Be very careful to keep these two data sets separate!
 Record the ten digits, and make sure you pronounce “0” as “zero”.
 Please record 7 repetitions of each digit for training, and a further 3 repetitions of each digit for testing.